EVENTS

-The Salinas Asian Festival celebrates the cultural and historical presence of the Chinese, Filipino, and Japanese communities in Salinas.
-The Buddhist Temple of Salinas, the Salinas Chinese Association and the Filipino Cultural Center open their doors to the community with a walking tour highlighting the history of Chinatown.
+The Salinas Asian Cultural Faire celebrates the cultural and historical presence of the Chinese, Filipino, and Japanese communities in Salinas.
+The Buddhist Temple of Salinas, the Salinas Chinese Association, and the Filipino Cultural Center open their doors to the community with a walking tour highlighting the history of Chinatown.
 There is delicious food, demonstrations of Tai Chi, Filipino folk dancing, kendo, bonsai display, and more.
-There is a Virtual Walking Tour of Chinatown available online at http://salinasace.org/walkingtour.
+It is held on the last Saturday in April, from 11:00 a.m. to 4:00 p.m., every year.

-The Asian Festival is made possible by the Asian Cultural Experience, a non-profit organization whose mission is to preserve, promote, and enrich the history and multicultural identity of Salinas Chinatown, historically the home of the Chinese, Japanese, and Filipino communities of Salinas.
-For more information visit their website.
+The Salinas Asian Cultural Faire is made possible by the Asian Cultural Experience, a non-profit organization whose mission is to preserve, promote, and enrich the history and multicultural identity of Salinas Chinatown, historically the home of the Chinese, Japanese, and Filipino communities in Salinas.
+For more information, visit their website.

 Salinas Obon Festival (July)

 Obon is a Japanese Buddhist custom in which we honor the spirits of our ancestors.
 It has been celebrated in Japan for over 500 years.
-Families return to ancestral family places and visit ancestral graves.
+Families return to their ancestral homes and visit the graves of their ancestors.
 It is a time of reunion for families and friends, a time of reflection on how our lives are built on the foundations of those who came before us, a time of gratitude.
 This is why Obon includes a dance of celebration, the Obon Odori.

 As Buddhists in America, we carry on this tradition in Salinas.
 We observe the traditional religious services and visit the graves of our family and friends at this time.
-But over the decades, like the other temples of the Buddhist Churches of America network, we also hold a separate large community event where we open to the public and share examples of Japanese cultural activities.
+However, over the decades, like the other temples in the Buddhist Churches of America network, we also host a separate large community event that is open to the public, where we share examples of Japanese cultural activities.
 We have demonstrations of martial arts, flower arranging, bonsai, and tea ceremony.
-San Jose Taiko comes to perform for us every year.
-And we spend many hours preparing lots of great food for everyone to enjoy.
-We conclude the event with the traditional Obon Odori (Dance.)
+San Jose Taiko performs for us every year.
+We spend many hours preparing a variety of great food for everyone to enjoy.
+We conclude the event with the traditional Obon Odori (Dance).

 Photo gallery of some of the demonstrations